saduvenkatesh/nodejs/basic.md

       require    - function to use modules (Commonjs) module     - info about current module (file) process    - info about env where the program is being executed
+6) system uptime - The total time the system or service is operational and availbale

+7) path module - allows to intereact with file path